 I beg your pardon?

 There were 25 people on the retreat, mostly from North America and Europe.
 They ranged in ages from 22 to 50.
-When I fell into conversation about why they were there, they first answered that they were just curious but as the retreat wore on and we became more comfortable tales about heroin addiction, child abuse, and repeated failed suicide attempts crept out.
-By that I don't want to say that the people on the retreat were especially damaged, but you don't book yourself into a highly experimental, vaguely legal, and potentially dangerous drug therapy retreat because you're tired of package holidays.
-Many of them had been through rehab and traditional therapy before and had arrived at a stage of their life where they were so used to feeling like shit all the time that a ten-day psychedelic boot camp didn't seem so outlandish.
+When I fell into conversation about why they were there, they first answered that they were just curious, but as the retreat wore on and we became more comfortable tales about heroin addiction, child abuse, and repeated failed suicide attempts crept out.
+By that I don't want to say that the people on the retreat were especially damaged, but you don't book yourself into a highly experimental, vaguely legal, and potentially dangerous drug-therapy retreat because you're tired of package holidays.
+Many of them had been through rehab and traditional therapy before and had arrived at a stage of their lives where they were so used to feeling like shit all the time that a ten-day psychedelic boot camp didn't seem so outlandish.

 A confession: While I've tried many drugs, I've never managed to get addicted to any.
 I can't even get truly hooked on cigarettes.
-I buy packets, forget about them, find them in a coat pocket weeks later and chide myself: Must try harder.
+I buy packets, forget about them, find them in a coat pocket weeks later, and chide myself: Must try harder.

 In less than 24 hours we'd be vomiting in front of each other and sobbing uncontrollably.

 On the first day, in glorious sunshine, we arrived at the retreat center in the countryside a little over an hour from Johannesburg.
 We were fenced in by giant walls and CCTV cameras: standard South African design for any property not held together by cable ties and sand.
 Everyone was a little bit nervous, as if it were the first day of school, the first day at Psychedelic High.
-In less than 24 hours we'd be vomiting in front of each other and sobbing uncontrollably and all that nervousness would be as foreign to us as sleep, good-smelling breath, and a regular source of food.
+In less than 24 hours we'd be vomiting in front of one another and sobbing uncontrollably and all that nervousness would be as foreign to us as sleep, good-smelling breath, and a regular source of food.

 Fabian is the brains behind the retreat.
 He's a German who made a killing working in finance in London, only to spend it all becoming a shaman in the Peruvian jungle.
 Fabian has taken ayahuasca so many times, he says, that it doesn't work on him anymore.
 Imagine that: The first time I ever took ayahuasca I thought I might die.
 It's so strong that people sometimes shit themselves.
-So strong that you imagine you're back in the womb, pressure on all sides as you shoot down the fallopian tube and pop back into life.
+So strong that you imagine you're back in the womb, pressure on all sides as you shoot down the canal and pop back into life.
 For Fabian, there's more buzz to a mug of Rooibos tea.
 You get to a point where the Mother has told you everything you need to hear, he says, and won't tell you anymore.

 Fabian is quite the cult hero in psychedelic circles, and he looks the part with long hair, a beard, and a T-shirt he wears day after day, turning it inside out rather than washing it.
 People on the retreat love him.
 His energy is monumental, so much so that you often find yourself captured in the orbit of one of his many lectures.